platformsh/platformsh-docs/src/development/access-site.md

 rsync -az `platform ssh --pipe`:web/uploads/ ./uploads/
 ```

 This command will copy all files in the `web/uploads` directory on the current environment to the `uploads` directory locally.
-Note that `rsync` is very sensitive about trailing `/` characters so that may change the meaning of a command.
+Note that `rsync` is very sensitive about trailing `/` characters, so that may change the meaning of a command.
 Consult the `rsync` documentation for more details.
 Also see our [migrating](/tutorials/migrating.md) and [exporting](/tutorials/exporting.md) guides for more examples using `rsync`.